April 19, 2011 § 3 Comments

 He looked surprised.
 Then his eyes flicked to my book, so mine followed.
 I stared at the title for a moment longer before looking back at him and blurting out, “Oh I’m not dying!”

 It felt so preposterous that I was more amused than anything.
 There was nothing about me besides the choice of reading material that would suggest anything but health and vitality.
-The rest of the ride was a little uncomfortable as we both decided to pretend like the other didn’t exist.
-Which defeated the whole purpose of my insisting on my continued existence, really.

 My friend L and I later caught an off-Broadway production of Avenue Q that weekend.